BassThatHertz/Audio-Resampler/README.md

 # Audio Resampler

-- This program allows you to change the sample rate of all WAV files in the current directory.
+- This program allows you to change the sample rate of WAV files.
 You must move the WAV files that you want to change the sample rate of into the folder "Audio-Resampler-master" which is created when you extract the ZIP file of this repository.

 - The desired sample rate must be specified in Hz, e.g. for a 44.1kHz sample rate, you must enter "44100" when prompted to enter your desired sample rate.